 RELAXED SCREENINGS (PREVIOUSLY CALLED AUTISM FRIENDLY)

-These screenings are open to all and have a relaxed atmosphere where customers should be understanding of others, who may move around or make some noise.
+These screenings have a relaxed atmosphere where customers should be understanding of others, who may move around or make some noise.
 During the show, the lights will be kept on low, the volume will be turned down and there will be no adverts or trailers shown before the film, so the film will start at the advertised time.